Inference on tissue transplantation experiments: Experimental design and inference

 \section{Experimental design and inference}

-We have developed methods to infer unknown experimental results from known experimental results, according to similarities between experiments.
-A non-conducted experiment should be similar to some conducted experiments so that the known results can be used to infer this similar non-conducted experiment.
-Otherwise, the inference quality might be unsatisfactory.

-Consider $n$ types of tissues and corresponding $n\times n$ tissue transplantation experiments.
-Assume the tissue similarity chart and the experiment similarity chart are known.
-We want to know the results of all experiments.
-With our methods, we do not need to conduct all experiments, but only some of them, and use these conducted experiments to infer others.
-To have satisfactory inference results, each non-conducted experiment should have several (e.g., two) similar experiments that are conducted.
-Assume we can choose which experiments to conduct, then the question is: how to choose experiments to conduct so that the number of conducted experiments is minimized, meanwhile each non-conducted experiment is similar to at least $k$ conducted experiments.
-This becomes an experimental design problem.
+Consider a group of tissue transplantation experiments, and we want to know all the experimental results.
+With our inference methods, we do not need to conduct all experiments, but only some of them, and use these conducted experiments to infer others.
+To have satisfactory inference results, each non-conducted experiment should have several (e.g., two) similar experiments that are conducted, since the inference uses the similarities between tissues.
+Assume we can choose which experiments to conduct, then the question is: how to choose experiments to conduct, so that the number of conducted experiments is minimized, meanwhile each non-conducted experiment is similar to at least $k$ conducted experiments.
+This is an experimental design problem.